Assembling Your Homebuilt PC: Getting Ready

 Anti-static kits are sometimes called "ESD" kits.
 ESD stands for "Electro Static Discharge."
 It means exactly the same thing.
 It's just that we geeks love our three-letter acronyms.

 Take a few minutes to look at your computer case, motherboard, and other parts.
 Try to think ahead through the assembly process to determine what is the best order in which to build the machine.
 This is a very important step any time you are going to assemble a computer.

-The think that you're trying to avoid by thinking the process through is installing a component that gets in the way of installing another component later on.
+The thing that you're trying to avoid by thinking the process through is installing a component that gets in the way of installing another component later on.
 A few minutes of planning at this point can help prevent annoyance later.
-If you're unsure about anything, please feel free to post a question on the Computer Assembly page of our Home-built Computer Forum.

 In most cases, however, the first part you will install in your homebuilt computer is the motherboard; so if you're ready, let's move on to the next page: Installing the Motherboard.